avoceteditors/heron/README.rst

 Heron
 #########

-An XML document processor for writer of fiction, web, and nonfiction.
+An XML document processor for writers of fiction, and nonfiction, and web publications.
 Currently in development, not recommended for production use.